WenqiangX/wenqiangx.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am actively seeking a postdoctoral position.
 My PhD and MS was completed at the School of SEIEE, Shanghai Jiao Tong University, under the supervision of **Prof. Cewu Lu**.
-This experience was a continuation of my master's studies, which I also pursued in the same lab.
 Prior to this, I earned my bachelor's degree from the School of the Gifted Young at the University of Science and Technology of China.

-I was visiting NUS, advised by [Prof. Shao Lin](https://linsats.github.io/) and collaborated with [Prof. Harold Soh](https://haroldsoh.com/).
+I once visited NUS, I was advised by [Prof. Shao Lin](https://linsats.github.io/) and collaborated with [Prof. Harold Soh](https://haroldsoh.com/).

 I founded and lead the [RobotFlow](https://robotflow.ai), which contains full-stack solutions to multi-modal perception, planning and control, and multiphysics & musculoskeletal simulation.
 This infrastructure is supporting all research projects in my team!
-My research spectrum is shifting from object understanding to human-centric learning, with an interest on areas such as **brain**-robot interfaces, **muscle**-actuated control, visual-**tactile** perception, and **dexterous** manipulation.
+My research spectrum is shifting from object understanding to human-centric learning, with an interest in areas such as **brain**-robot interfaces, **muscle**-actuated control, **dexterous** manipulation and visual-**tactile** perception.
 Something cool is ongoing!